pedroendm/IMP/README.md

 ```bash
 ./interp < tests/file.imp
 ```
-, where *file.imp* is the program written in the IMP language.
+, where *file.imp* is a program written in the IMP language.

 ## Tests
 In the test folder, there are 4 testes: